 "I make it sail, I fly the kite."

 All fly the kite.✞

 Who "flies the kite" in your church?
 Is flying the kite a shared ministry?✞

 Friendships often strengthen individual faith.
 During the Vietnam Conflict, the Vietcong tried to break the spirit of American prisoners of war.
-Even under torture, it was not their patriotism or conviction that sustained them as much as friendships with other soldiers in their unit.
+Even under torture, it was not their patriotism or conviction that sustained them as much as friendships with other soldiers.
 Solitary confinement and disrupted friendships dragged down their fighting spirit more than physical hardship or torture.
 Members needed friendships to support each other.
-How does your congregation support the needy in your community?
+How does your congregation help the needy in your community?